MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/typography.md

     :::column-end:::
 :::row-end:::

-**Note**: If containers are not well-defined (e.g. no differentiating background color), or when there is a link to see more text, then use ellipses.
+**Note**: If containers are not well-defined (for example, no differentiating background color), or when there is a link to see more text, then use ellipses.

 ## Languages